tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 I hope this post is not too eager and doesn't come off as an advertisement.
 I'm merely jotting down my first impressions and will reserve judgement after having used the system for a while.

-I'm a little preoccupied with vendor lock-in and think that you should roll your own core infrastructure, but that's a rather philosophical discussion for another time.
+I'm a little preoccupied with vendor lock-in and think that you should roll your own core infrastructure, and that version control should have a separation layer from CI -- but that's a rather philosophical discussion for another time.

 ## Introduction